westonhancock/lrdcom-recipes/documentation/svg.md

 Useful Tags:
 -----
 #### `<use>...</use>`
-for reusing elements by translating them to the new coordinates relative to the original element (_shadow host, where the content of which is hosted in a shadow document fragment_)
+for reusing elements by translating them to the new coordinates relative to the original element

 `<use x="100" y="100" xlink:href="#groupId" />`
 or